vladsaveliev/sequana/doc/sequanix.rst

     can select firefox, safari, chrome instead.
 :logging verbosity: there are 5 level of verbosity.
 By default, we use INFO.
 It
-    may be useful to set the option to DEBUG if there are errors and you wish to provide a complete bug report to sequana developers.
+    may be useful to set the option to DEBUG if there are errors and you wish to provide a complete bug report to Sequana developers.
 :HTML page to open as a report: If you set a filename here, then when pressing
     **Open report**, instead of opening a file browser, sequanix open the file provided.
 :Form browser keywords: In the config parameters, if you wish to associate a
-    parameter name with a breowser widget, add the names here (separated by comma)
+    parameter name with a browser widget, add the names here (separated by comma)